bladecoder/blade-ink-rs/README.md

 }
 ```

-The `bladeink` library support all the **Ink** language features, including threads, multi-flows, variable set/get from code, variable observing, external functions, tags on choices, etc. Examples of uses of all these features can be found in the `lib/tests` folder.
+The `bladeink` library support all the **Ink** language features, including threads, multi-flows, variable set/get from code, variable observing, external functions, tags on choices, etc. Examples of uses of all these features can be found in the `lib/tests` folder in the source code.

 ## Running Ink stories with *binkplayer*

-When you run `cargo build` in the workspace root folder, the `binkplayer` binary will be compiled and found in `target/debug`.
+If you download the source code repository, you can run `cargo build` in the workspace root folder, the `binkplayer` binary will be compiled and found in `target/debug`.
 You can play any of the `.ink.json` file using it.

 In the `inkfiles` folder we can found many Ink test stories to test the Ink language capabilities.
 And also we have **The Intercept**, a full featured story created by **Inkle** also included in the `inkfiles` folder.
 You can run **The Intercept** running the next command in your console.